Found 977 results for your search.

 Dutchman Willem Jansz and the people on his ship Duyfken explore the western coast of Cape York Peninsula, the first Europeans to have contact with Australian Aboriginal people.
 The two groups clashed.

-The Spaniard Luis Vaez De Torres sailed through Torres Strait.
+The Spaniard Luis Vaez De Torres is the first European who sails through Torres Strait.

 The oldest dated rock painting is believed to come from the 1620s.
 The rock painting depicts a sailing boat and is proof of Aboriginal people’s early contact, possibly with Macassars from Indonesia fishing for trepang .